aolivas92/TRACE_CyberGuardians/llm_pass_eval/README.md

 1. Log in to the Google Cloud Console - https://console.cloud.google.com/apis
 2. Create a new project using the top navigation bar.
 3. In the Google Cloud Console, navigate to APIs & Services > library and enable the Gemini API.
 4. Go to APIs & Services > Credentials in the left-hand menu.
 Click Create Credentials and select API Key.
 Your new API key will appear in a dialog box.
-Copy it!
+Do not add any application restrictions.
+Copy your API Key!
 5. Put your API key into the section that says "YOUR OWN API KEY"